 Beyond the technical requirements of the job, there are soft skills most employers look for regardless of company size, industry, or position type.
-These skills are harder to show on a resume, but when they are communicated well on paper or on an interview, they can mean the difference between moving forward in the process, or being told “thanks, but no thanks.”
+These soft skills are harder to show on a resume, but when they are communicated well on paper or on an interview, they can mean the difference between moving forward in the process, or being told “thanks, but no thanks.”
 In my experience, these are four of the most desirable.
 They cut across job function and industry, and are looked for in professionals at all stages of their careers.

 1. Communication Skills

 This is a generic term.
 You can’t demonstrate your communication skills by simply indicating you have them.
 Show them off by having a well-written, polished resume that clearly communicates who you are and what makes you special.
 Equally important, demonstrate your communication ability in the body of your resume.
 Highlight collaborations with colleagues and teams.
 Showcase public speaking and leadership that required clear and concise communication.
 And don’t forget, more than half of communicating should be listening.
 Find ways to emphasize that you are an exceptional listener.

 As much as employers are looking for talent and skills, they are also seeking people who are invested in their career and want to continue learning.
 Job functions, techniques and tools change over time, staying ahead of these changes is a strength.
 Show a potential employer your initiative by attending conferences, joining a networking group, staying aware of current trends, getting training or obtaining certificates.
 Whatever you need to do to stay in touch and ahead of changes, do it.
 And communicate your commitment during the interview process.

+3. Problem Solving Skills